chain4travel/camino-docs/docs/validator-guides/add-validator-with-wallet.md

 ### Checking Requirements Using Camino Wallet

-You can verify if you meet these requirements by accessing the Validator tab in your [wallet](https://wallet.camino.network)'s sidebar after logging in.
+You can verify if you meet these requirements by accessing the Validator tab in your wallet's navigation bar after logging in.

 If some of the requirements are not met, you will see a page similar to this: